AJwiz/AJwiz/README.md

 Hello World! 👋

-I'm an avid **Fullstack Developer** with a passion for creating innovative solutions for web platforms.
+I'm a versatile **Fullstack Developer** with a passion for creating innovative solutions for web platforms based in India.

 💻 With a strong foundation in JavaScript, I specialize in crafting seamless user experiences to architecting robust back-end solutions.